 Change of Degree Program

-In order to provide a necessary foundation for their studies, entering master’s students must register during their first year for PM 502 Christian Vocation and Transformation and BI 501 Bible Survey (or pass the Bible Challenge Exam).
+In order to provide a necessary foundation for their studies, entering master’s students must register during their first year for PM 502 Christian Vocation and Transformation (not required for MACC students), BI 501 Bible Survey (or pass the Bible Challenge Exam), and BI 502 Principles of Exegesis.

 Directed and Independent Study